Optimized Score Transformation for Consistent Fair Classification: Problem Formulation

 where the right-hand side results from expanding the expectation over $Y$ conditioned on $X$, and $p_{Y'\given X}$ is used only as notational shorthand in the post-processing case since $Y'$ is not generated.
 For simplicity, we shall also use the following notation for cross-entropy:

 The utility measure in \eqref{eqn:utility} is equivalent to $\EE{H_b\left(r(X),r'(X)\right)}.$

-One way to arrive at \eqref{eqn:utility} is to assume that $r'(x)$, which is the classifier output in the post-processing case and a surrogate thereof in the pre-processing case, is evaluated against the original outcomes $y_1,\dots,y_n$ in a training set using the cross-entropy a.k.a.~log loss.
+One way to arrive at \eqref{eqn:utility} is to assume that $r'(x)$, which is the classifier output in the post-processing case and a surrogate thereof in the pre-processing extension, is evaluated against the observed outcomes $y_1,\dots,y_n$ in a training set using the cross-entropy a.k.a.~log loss.
 This yields the empirical version of the left-hand side of \eqref{eqn:utility},

 The use of log loss is well-motivated by the desire for $r'(x)$ to be close to the true conditional probability $r(x)$.